Dole Backs VA Proposed Rule for Full Practice Authority

 Capitol Steps will be performing at the AANA Foundation fundraiser Stepping Out in DC on Sunday, September 11, 2016, from 7 – 11:45 pm at Washington Marriott Wardman Park.
 Ticket includes dinner, drinks, entertainment, and the Dance Party.
 We’re in DC during an election year with the Capitol Steps, so for this patriotic event, wearing red, white or blue seems appropriate, or you can even dress as your favorite politician!
-Click here to register for Annual Congress and purchase your tickets today.
 If you’ve already registered for Annual Congress, contact Margaret Brennan at (847) 655-1180 to purchase a ticket.

 Support the AANA Foundation’s Annual Fund: Make Your Fiscal Year-End Donation Today!

 Please take a moment to make your tax-deductible, fiscal year-end gift to AANA Foundation’s Proof is Power Annual Fund.
-Click here to access the Foundation’s secure donation page.
+Donate Today from the Foundation’s secure donation page.
 The fiscal year ends August 31, 2016.
 Please make your donation today!